Grand opening of your new business: Start here

 3. Make your grand opening longer than a day

-One-day grand openings are fantastic, but turning it into a three-day event is even better.
-Extending your grand opening day allows patrons who couldn’t make it to the event to come and visit your new business as soon as they’re available.
+One-day grand openings are fantastic, but turning it into a three-day event can be even better.
+Extending your grand opening allows patrons who couldn’t make it to the event to come and visit your new business as soon as they’re available.

-This allows people who work during the weekdays to attend your event without forcing them to go on one particular day.
-And if you’re brave enough, you could make it a week-long special or even a month to increase the roster of your potential customers.
+This allows people who work during the week to attend your event without forcing them to go on one particular day.
+And if you’re brave enough, you could make it a week-long special to increase the roster of your potential customers.

-- Continue offering special discounts and promotional items for a week or a month.
+Continue offering special discounts and promotional items for a week or a month.

-- Provide unique activities and run different events each day to avoid monotony.
+Provide unique activities and run different events each day to avoid monotony.

-- Offer customer-oriented programs such as memberships and loyalty discounts.
+Offer customer-oriented programs such as memberships and loyalty discounts.

-- Keep up your enthusiasm and energy during the entire course of your grand opening.
+Keep up your enthusiasm and energy during the entire course of your grand opening.

 4. Invite special guests

 Special guests don’t always have to be local artists.
 It could be the city mayor, a council member or a prominent member of society.
-And if your budget permits, you can hire popular performers to entertain and draw in more people.
+And if your budget permits, you can hire popular performers to draw in more people.

-- If you know someone popular in the industry, ask for their help and assistance.
+If you know someone popular in the industry, ask for their help and assistance.

-- Politicians and prominent personalities are great for ribbon-cutting ceremonies.
+Politicians and prominent personalities are great for ribbon-cutting ceremonies.

 5. Have a sale to support your events

-The last of these grand opening ideas for small businesses is to have a sale to support your grand opening day.
-If marketed properly, the word “sale” alone is a surefire way to attract dozens of people.
+The last of these grand opening ideas for small businesses is to have a sale to support your event.
+If marketed properly, the word “sale” alone can attract dozens of people.

-- Put up “sale” signs in the most accessible and viewable location.
+Put up “sale” signs in highly-visible locations.

-- If you have a website, almost half of your homepage should display the sale event.
+If you have a website, almost half of your homepage should display the sale event.

 Make sure that you will make a profit from the sale, even at a lower percentage.